 With a success score of 50% Juan Manuel Fangio dominates this list by far.
 The Argentine driver tops this list by 8% to runner up Alberto Ascari.

 Fangio is not a name you hear a lot these days and not many fan's of today saw him ever race.
 Fangio started driving F1 on the age of 39! and drove the first 8 F1 seasons of Formula 1.
 He also was part of the first ever F1 race held on May 13th 1950 at Silverstone.
 He had to retire his Alfa Romeo due to an oil leak.
 Two weeks later he won his first ever 1950 Monaco grand prix.

 He didn't compete in 1952 because his team Alfa Romeo was not allowed to use their supercharged Alfettas under the new regulations of that season.

 Looking at the data of the list a few things are very remarkable.
 He only got 3rd once and when you eliminate his 14 retirements he has a podium finish rate of 95%!

 Here you can see a video with onboard footage of Juan Manuel Fangio driving for the Ferrari in Monaco back in 1956:

 During his F1 career Fangio drove at 4 different teams.
 He drove 2 seasons for Alfa Romeo, 3 for Maserati, 2 for Mercedes and 1 for Ferrari.
-He won the drivers championship for at all 4 teams, which is also a record no driver equals.
+He won the drivers championship for all 4 teams, which is also a record no driver has equalled today.
 Juan Manuel Fangio is still the one to beat and maybe will stay on the first spot for ever.